agustinsacco/pmedia/README.md

 Use ddclient to set up your Dyanmic DNS provider to access your applications externally.
 1. cd /media/ddclient/
 2. sudo nano ddclient.conf
+3. Uncomment # use=web
-3. Uncomment your provider and fill credentials.
+4. Uncomment your provider and fill credentials.
-4. After saving ddclient will restart and read new config.
+5. After saving ddclient will restart and read new config.

 ## Deluge